 How does paying off a car loan work?

 Changing the rate at which you pay off a car loan will change the overall structure of your loan.
-By extending the loan period, the overall interest on your car loan instalments will increase, causing you to pay more over the contract.By paying off the loan quicker – by paying more than the required monthly instalment – you can save a significant amount of money on the reduced interest, as well as improve your credit score for further purchases.
+By extending the loan period, the overall interest on your car loan installments will increase, causing you to pay more over the contract.By paying off the loan quicker – by paying more than the required monthly installment – you can save a significant amount of money on the reduced interest, as well as improve your credit score for further purchases.

 How can I improve my credit history?

 - Ensure your personal details on all your financial commitments are up to date.